IDPetrov93/Second-Mind/README.md

 ## Goal

 Build a long-term, modular and open-source Knowledge Operating System that remains independent of any specific AI model or technology.

+---

+KOS does not collect information.
+KOS continuously builds and maintains understanding.